contao/docs-archive/manual/en/01-Installation.md

 The easiest way to create a MySQL dump is to use the database administration tool "phpMyAdmin".
-If you are a server administrator, you can also use the mysqldump utility of course.
+If you are a server administrator, you can also use the `mysqldump` utility of course.
 Log into "phpMyAdmin", choose the database that you want to export and click the "Export" tab in the top menu.
 It is important to adjust the export settings according to the screenshot below to minimize MySQL version compatibility problems.

 ![](https://raw.github.com/contao/docs/2.11/manual/en/images/sql-export.jpg)

 ### Importing the database

-Log into "phpMyAdmin" on the target server and create a new database for Contao.
+Open "phpMyAdmin" on the target server and create a new database for Contao.
 Depending on the server configuration, you probably have to use the server administration panel (e.g. "Plesk" or "Cpanel") to create new databases.
 Select the empty database and click the "Import" tab in the top menu.
 Then upload the